Suppan/Delta-Live/README.md

-- Pressing the space key to play the first soundfile or move down or up with the arrow keys to select another soundfile for playing.
+- start patch in SuperCollider (cmd-a and cmd-return): Pressing the space key to play the first soundfile or move down or up with the arrow keys to select another soundfile for playing.

 <div align="center"><img src="/resources/icons/SC_window.png" width="600px"</img></div>